kiboschool/course-programming-1/src/lessons/files/project.md

 If you get stuck, confused, or have trouble with the project, you should use the **#help-python** channel in Discord or message an instructor.
 Try not to spoil the project for others - use Discord spoiler tags if you are going to include a screenshot or code sample.

-In this project, you will be asked to implement quick draw game to see how fast is a user by clicking enter when reading a string value.
+In this project, you will be automating file categorization within a specific directory.
-**Access** the assignment in Replit here: https://replit.com/@fpwp-projects/Quick-Draw-MuawiyaAsali1#main.py
+**Access** the assignment in Replit here: https://replit.com/@kibo-programming-1/Directory-Maintainer#main.py

 Remember...